+Approved August 21, 2021

 Saturday, June 12, 2021

 The Assembly began with Morning Prayer at 7:45 am.
 The liturgy concluded with the order for opening of a synod assembly led by Bishop Laura Barbins.
 The assembly was called to order at 7:55am.